igorlima/a-scaffolding-tool-for-web-applications/src/README.md

 ## Agenda

- - about scaffolding
+ - About scaffolding
- - scaffolding on some languages
+ - Scaffolding on some languages
  - Yeoman
- - tools that work together with Yeoman
+ - Tools that work together with Yeoman
- - finding a generator for an web applications
+ - Finding a generator for a web application
- - an example
+ - An example
- - challenge
+ - Challenge

 ---